erikvullings/svgo/README.md

 ## 📄 License

-This project is open-source and available under the [MIT License](LICENSE). ---
+This project is open-source and available under the [MIT License](LICENSE).

-**Note:** Remember to replace the placeholder URLs and social media handles (`https://your-app-domain.com/`, `https://your-username.github.io/your-repo-name/docs/`, `https://github.com/your-username/your-repo-name.git`, `@yourtwitterhandle`) with your actual project details before using this `README.md` file.